 Back in 2017, I taught a new class on reading for others.
 If you’re fascinated by the Yijing – and you can see when your friends, family or clients could benefit from its help – and you want to be able to share that with them – then this is for you.
-I haven’t yet set a date for the next ‘Reading for Others’ class, but you can register here to be informed when it’s next available.
+The next ‘Reading for Others’ class will start in November 2020, and you can register here to stay informed about dates and details.

 About the class

 What we’ll cover

 Just as the Foundations Course covers the fundamentals for confident interpretation, this one will equip you with all you need to interpret readings for other people.
 When someone is lost, or stuck, or turning in circles round a difficult decision, you’ll be able to help with a reading.

 You already know how Yi helps – the experience of recognition, insight and deep connection that comes in conversation with the Oracle.
 The Reading For Others class is about making that experience possible for other people.